Verizon is trying to win people over with free Google Play Pass and Apple Arcade subscriptions

 Verizon has teamed up with Google and Apple for a new incentive for the company’s unlimited plan customers.
 Customers who subscribe to one of the company’s unlimited plans will be happy to hear that starting May 25, a free subscription to either Google Play Pass or Apple Arcade will be part of an unlimited plan subscription.

-All Verizon unlimited plans will be getting a free Google Play Pass or Apple Arcade subscription for at least six months as part of this new incentive.
+All Verizon unlimited plans will get a free Google Play Pass or Apple Arcade subscription for at least six months as part of this new incentive.
 Users that pay for the $80 a month Play More Unlimited plan or the $90 a month Get More Unlimited plan will have access to this new incentive for the next 12 months.

 This new incentive joins a pretty substantial list of benefits that users get by subscribing to one of Verizon’s top-tier unlimited plans.